Come practise with us · 共修

 The Lidou ritual (禮斗科儀) is a communal ceremony venerating the 大聖北斗七元君 — the Seven Lords of the North Dipper.
 Performed on the last Sunday of every month, this ritual invokes the collective power of the Seven Lords to resolve disasters, extend life, and bestow blessings upon participants and their families.

 Registration is required for all rituals.
-Please contact us via WhatsApp at least 3 days before the ritual date to register your attendance.
+Please register and pay online at least 3 days before the ritual date.
 Participants are encouraged to arrive 15 minutes early.

 RegisterEvery year